-- 2. Town Centres are the preferred location for major development for retail, leisure, cultural, office and other uses that attract and serve the public. - 3.
-Businesses within Use Class E will be encouraged and permitted within the Commercial Core of Town and Local Shopping Centres, subject to local planning, traffic and environmental considerations being satisfied.
+- 2. Town Centres are the preferred location for major development for retail, leisure, cultural, office and other uses that attract and serve the public. - Businesses within Use Class E will be encouraged and permitted within the Commercial Core of Town and Local Shopping Centres, subject to local planning, traffic and environmental considerations being satisfied.
 The boundary of each Commercial Core is defined on the Policies Map. - 4.
+Where justified, a condition may be used to prevent the change of use within Class E. - 5.
 Within the Town and Local Shopping Centres, residential development is supported above ground floor level.
-Within the Commercial Core residential development should not have an adverse effect on maintaining an active street frontage. - 5.
-Within the Commercial Core Sui Generis and F1 uses may be permitted at ground floor level where the development:
+Within the Commercial Core residential development should not have an adverse effect on maintaining an active street frontage.

-- a.
+- 6. Within the Commercial Core Sui Generis and F1 uses may be permitted at ground floor level where the development: - a.
 Would not lead to a clustering of businesses not within Use Class E and/or result in more than 25% of ground level uses within that Commercial Core not being within Use Class E. - b.
 Would add to the range and diversity of uses on offer, and would increase footfall. - c.
 Does not harm amenity or give rise to increased noise, litter, disturbance, or antisocial behaviour. - d.
 Can be adequately accessed, serviced and ventilated. - e.
 Is designed with public safety, crime prevention and the reduction of anti-social behaviour in mind. - f.
-Maintains an active street frontage. - 6.
+Maintains an active street frontage. - 7.
 Outside the Commercial Core, but within a defined Town or Local Shopping Centre boundary, a broader range of uses will be supported, where consistent with other Local Plan policies, and provided that: - a.
 The proposed use is compatible with and does not compromise surrounding existing uses or users. - b.
 Maintains or enhances existing levels of amenity, environmental quality, security and safety. - c.
 Secures an efficient use of the site and where possible existing buildings. - d.
 Supports the role and vitality of the Town and Local Shopping Centre. - e.
 Suitably accessible and serviced by necessary infrastructure such as highways, parking, water and waste water supply, gas and electric.